 Unlike some cities, Wasilla isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wasilla are a mix of both white- and blue-collar jobs.
 Overall, Wasilla is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Wasilla who work in office and administrative support (13.33%), sales jobs (10.71%), and management occupations (7.66%).

-Wasilla is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Wasilla is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The citizens of Wasilla are slightly less educated than the national average of 21.84% for the average city or town: 16.43% of adults in Wasilla have a bachelor's degree or advanced degree

 The per capita income in Wasilla in 2018 was $30,941, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $123,764 for a family of four.
 However, Wasilla contains both very wealthy and poor people as well.

 Wasilla is a very ethnically-diverse city.
 The people who call Wasilla home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wasilla residents report their race to be White, followed by Native American.
 Important ancestries of people in Wasilla include German, Irish, English, Norwegian, and European.